 The retirement-income strategies you use for taxable accounts won't necessarily be appropriate for nontaxable accounts.
-For example, if the client wants tax-free income from a taxable account, you can buy municipal bonds.
-If he wants tax-free income from an IRA, you'll have to convert it to a Roth, which means paying taxes on the account at the time of the conversion.
+For example, if you want tax-free income from a taxable account, you can buy municipal bonds.
+If you want tax-free income from an IRA, you'll have to convert it to a Roth, which means paying taxes on the account at the time of the conversion.

-By the time clients reach retirement, they may have many accounts.
+By the time you reach retirement, you may have lots of different accounts.
 When arranging for distributions, you'll need to look at them as a whole for overall investment planning, and also individually to determine which accounts will generate which distributions.